php-fig/fig-standards/bylaws/002-psr-workflow.md

 ## Deprecated

 A Deprecated PSR is one that has been approved, but is no longer considered relevant or recommended.
-Typically this is due to the PSR being superseded by a new version, but that is not required.
+Typically, this is due to the PSR being superseded by a new version, but that is not required.

 A PSR may be Deprecated explicitly as part of the Acceptance Vote for another PSR.
 Alternatively, it may be marked Deprecated by a Deprecation Vote.

 ## Abandoned

 An Abandoned PSR is one that is not actively being worked upon.
-A PSR will can be marked as Abandoned by Secretaries when it is without an Editor for 60 days or a Sponsor for 60 days.
-After a period of 6 months without significant activity in a Working Group, the Secretaries may also change a PSR to be "Abandoned".
-A PSR can also be triggered to move to "Abandoned" upon an Abandonment vote of the Core Committee which may be requested by the Working Group by petitioning a Core Committee member or Secretary.

-At this time the Working Group is automatically dissolved.
+Should the Working Group for the PSR be dissolved, the PSR is automatically marked as Abandoned.

 Once a PSR is in "Abandoned" stage it may only once again be moved to Draft after a fresh Entrance vote by the Core Committee following the same procedure as if it was a pre-draft, except it may retain its previously assigned number.
-If the aims of the PSR differ from the original entrance vote, it is up to the discretion of the Core Committee whether or not it should be considered a fresh PSR or a restart of activity on the Abandoned PSR.
+If the aims of the PSR differ from the original entrance vote, it is up to the discretion of the Core Committee whether it should be considered a fresh PSR or a restart of activity on the Abandoned PSR.

 ## Project Referendum